Cumulocity-IoT/cumulocity-vision-ai-app-examples/README.md

 ### 3. Deploy the AI Model

 The AI model must be deployed to the device via the Cumulocity platform.
+All the models are attached to the binaries of the release in Github.
+With Cumulocity please upload the model as-is (as a ZIP file).

 * In the Cumulocity UI, navigate to the **Devicemanagement** application.
 * In the left-hand menu, go to **Management > AI Model Repository**.